199ocero/radio-deck/README.md

 // Old method
 ->optionsGap('gap-4')

-// New method (if you were using optionsGap) ->gap('gap-4') // Use the general gap method instead
+// New method (renamed for clarity & to avoid conflicts with Filament’s built-in gap) ->gap('gap-4')
 ```

 ## Usage